filecoin-project/fvm-docs/README.md

 ## Local install

 Follow these steps to run a copy of this site on your local computer.
+To run these commands you must have [NPM installed](https://www.npmjs.com/).

 1. Clone this repo: